Accident Cases With Bucket Trucks Are Unique

 - Line Workers Must be Licensed - While the drivers of bucket trucks are not required to be certified, workers who are fixing electrical lines from the bucket must be certified both by a professional organization and OSHA in order to reduce the risk of electrocution from broken power lines.

-- Personal Protective Equipment Required – Employers are responsible for making sure that all workers on bucket trucks are wearing the required protective gear.
-Not only does this gear include hard hats, steel-toed boots, and high-visibility clothes, but on a bucket truck, it more importantly means a safety harness for the worker suspended in the bucket.
+- Personal Protective Equipment Required - Employers are responsible for making sure that all workers on bucket trucks are wearing the required protective gear.
+This includes hard hats, steel-toed boots, and high-visibility clothes, as well as a safety harness for the worker suspended in the bucket.
 This harness must securely connect the worker to the basket and must have a safety line to prevent a significant fall.

 - The Truck Cannot be Moved with Bucket Up - Unless specifically permitted by the manufacturer, a bucket truck cannot be moved with a worker in an elevated basket.